bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website adapts to the screen size no matter what the target device happens to be.
+An adaptive website has static layouts at breakpoints for different devices.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that a site is designed to be viewed on a mobile device first and then site is adapted from there to accommodate  larger devices.
+(Using min-width instead of max-width)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Using 62.5% as a base value makes it easier to convert rem units.

 4. How would you describe preprocessing to someone new to CSS?

+The LESS syntax is written, the compiler takes that code and outputs CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like mixins!

+What causes me the most trouble is having the confidence to implements these practices in the best way.
+I know things can be done in a better way, but I am not 100% sure where the improvements should be put.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.